domenic/promises-unwrapping/README.md

 - [[Resolve]]: a function that is presumed to resolve the given promise object
 - [[Reject]]: a function that is presumed to reject the given promise object

+## The Thenable Coercions Weak Map

+To successfully and consistently assimilate thenable objects into real promises, an implementation must maintain a per-realm weak map of thenables to promises.
+Notably, both the keys and the values must be weakly stored.

+This weak map is not exposed directly, and does not need to have any of the properties of a WeakMap object, apart from the same garbage collection properties.

+The algorithms of this specification access the thenable coercions weak map via the abstract operations ThenableCoercionsGet and ThenableCoercionsSet.

+### ThenableCoercionsGet ( realm, thenable )

+1. If _realm_'s thenable coercions weak map contains an entry with key _thenable_, return its value.
+1. Return **undefined**.

+### ThenableCoercionsSet ( realm, thenable, promise )

+1. Set an entry in _realm_'s thenable coercions weak map, with key _thenable_ and value _promise_.

 ## Abstract Operations for Promise Objects

 ### CastToPromise ( C, x )